-Walter A. Hunt Jr. Scholarship
+Walter A. Hunt Jr. New York Scholarship

 Scholarship Sponsored by Center for Architecture

-To promote and encourage the study of architecture by New York City public high school students through a two-year scholarship to supplement tuition and related costs during their freshman and sophomore years at a NAAB-accredited school of architecture in the U.S.
+The purpose of the Walter A. Hunt Jr. New York Scholarship is to promote and encourage the study of architecture by New York City public high school students through a two-year scholarship to supplement tuition and related costs during their freshman and sophomore years at a NAAB-accredited school of architecture in the U.S.